UNOsan118/Future-Engineers-2023/README.md

 # `schemes` The car description.
 ***
 In the `schemes` directory, there are two subdirectories, `mobility` and `power_and_sense`.
-The `mobility` directory contains mobility management corresponding to reference in the discussion sections 1, and the `power_and_sense` directory contains power and sense management corresponding to reference in the discussion sections 2.
+The `mobility` directory contains mobility management corresponding to reference in the Discussion Section 1, and the `power_and_sense` directory contains power and sense management corresponding to reference in the Discussion Section 2.

 # `src` Source code description.
 ***